microsoft/dstoolkit-kg-search/README.md

 ![img](docs/media/sample_kg.PNG)
 1. Git clone the whole repository.

-2. Create Virtual Enviroment using venv or conda.
+2. Create Virtual Environment using venv or conda.
 The current solution is only tested in python 3.8.
 For example:
 ```
 conda create -n kg-search python=3.8
 conda activate kg-search